 John Trotter, NMJW Board Secretary, New Mexico Jazz Workshop Board member since 2020, currently serving as the Board Interim Secretary.
 He has an abiding love of jazz and is very glad to have the opportunity to support jazz performance and education in Albuquerque.
 He is a scientist, teacher, university administrator, and photographer.
 He came to Albuquerque in 1978 to take a faculty position in the UNM School of Medicine.
 During his academic career, he published more than 50 scientific papers, taught medical and graduate students, participated in faculty governance, and served in several administrative positions.
 Now retired from the University of New Mexico, he remains committed to Albuquerque as his permanent home.
 Some of his photographic work can be seen at www.johntrotterphotography.com

-Steven Seifert, MD, (leave of absence), New Mexico Jazz Workshop Board member since 2016, serving on the Executive Committee and the Hiring Committee.
+Steven Seifert, MD, In Memory of Steven Seifert, who served on the NMJW Board 2015-2022.
+New Mexico Jazz Workshop Board member since 2015, serving on the Executive Committee and the Hiring Committee.
 He is a Professor at UNM School of Medicine and the medical director of the New Mexico Poison Center.
 He has served on a number of non-profit Boards, including the Southern Arizona Center Against Sexual Assault and the North American Society of Toxinology.
 He has been involved with the jazz scene in Albuquerque since his arrival in 2007.
 He is a supporter of jazz throughout the city, region, and country and also regularly performs locally.

-The New Mexico Jazz Workshop Board of Directors meets the fourth Wednesday of every month at 11:30 am.
+The New Mexico Jazz Workshop Board of Directors meets the fourth Thursday of every month.
 Please contact the NMJW office for more information: 505-255-9798

 Pete Amahl - Musician